jsfuentes/Code-Cheatsheet/JS/webJS/DOMShadow.md

 # Shadow DOM

-Lets you create a isolated DOM within a thingy
+Lets you create a isolated DOM within a thingy.
+Similar to an iframe